 California Public Records Laws – Online Records

-Public records in the CPRA are defined as “any writing containing information relating to the conduct of the public’s business prepared, owned, used, or retained by any state or local agency regardless of physical form or characteristics.
+(e) “Public records” includes any writing containing information relating to the conduct of the public’s business prepared, owned, used, or retained by any state or local agency regardless of physical form or characteristics.

-What is my agency required to do in line with these regulations?
+What is my agency required to do in line with California regulations?